qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Placement menu
 --------------

-Choose the :guilabel:`Placement` menu for configuring :index:`label placement` and labeling priority.
+Choose the :guilabel:`Placement` menu for configuring label placement and labeling priority.
 Note that the placement options differ according to the type of vector layer, namely point, line or polygon.